deepomicslab/LocalHGT/paper_results/readme.md

+### The scripts for the results generation in the paper

 | Files  | Description |
 | :------------- | :------------- |
 | ana_CRC_species.py  | read HGT results, identify differential HGTs, construct the CRC classifier  |